gregpalmr/alluxio-systemd/README.md

 ## Introduction

-This git repo contains scripts that setup the Linux systemd configuration for automatically starting the Alluxio master node daemons and the worker node daemons.
+This git repo contains scripts that setup the Linux systemd configuration to automatically start the Alluxio master node daemons and the worker node daemons.

 ## Prerequisites